 Imagine traveling to a new city, hoping to start a new life, only to find yourself stranded, experiencing homelessness and completely alone.
 Without the means to get home, you feel hopeless and out of options.
-This is where WellPower’s Families Reunited program can help.
+This was where WellPower’s Families Reunited program helped.

 Providing hope